Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Some local water sources can have naturally high levels of some minerals but may be low in others.
 This can make it tricky to use certain nutrient additives if you already have variable levels in your water supply.

 That’s why some professional growers try to take the variables within the natural water supply out of the equation and use deionized water.
-This is water that has been specially filtered to remove any mineral ions present.
+This is water that has been specially filtered to remove any mineral ions.
 The result is pure water that is free from any mineral content.
 Some growers prefer to use fully deionized water as the starting point.
-But this approach tends to be used by a small minority of serious growers.
+However, this approach tends to be used by a small minority of serious growers.
 Most cannabis home growers tend to use tap water and find it generally works well enough.

 Cannabis nutrient deficiencies: macronutrients and micronutrients